 That is the key risk, and if a margin call takes place, the choice is to continue the trade or accept current losses.
 That unlimited risk is unique to short positions, if you think about a traditional long trade, then the lowest the stock price can go is to zero.
 There is always a limit on the losses in a way that a rising price will never have.

-Figure 5: A movie was made in 2011 about a firm dealing with a margin call and having to liquidate their positions in the market.
+Figure 5: A movie was made in 2011 about a firm dealing with a margin call and having to liquidate its positions in the market.

 The driving factor of the short squeeze is the panic buying as short sellers try to get out of positions they have.
 This is driven by both accruing losses, and by knowing that such losses are not limited as a stock that is heavily shorted begins to rise.
 This spiral begins as a heavily shorted stock turns for whatever reason.
 It could be a small piece of news that hints at a turnaround, causing confidence to rise enough to push the stock higher, it is often just a temporary move.